lydell/elm-safe-virtual-dom/README.md

 - Different devices (computers, tablets, phones).
 - Different browsers.

 When you’re done testing, take a break and then test the same amount again, if you have the time.
-You’ll probably find a bug when doing the most unexpected little thing.
+If you’ll find a bug, it’ll probably be while doing the most unexpected little thing.

 ## How to provide feedback

-There are three main ways to provide feedback:
+There are two main ways to provide feedback:

 1. Open an issue in this repo about a problem.
-2. Open an issue in this repo about a successful (problem free) test.
-Mention what you tested and how it went.
-3. Chat in the `#elm-virtual-dom` channel on the [Incremental Elm Discord](https://incrementalelm.com/chat/).
+2. Chat in the `#elm-virtual-dom` channel on the [Incremental Elm Discord](https://incrementalelm.com/chat/).

 If you encounter a bug, it would be very helpful if you could: